 I'm really looking forward to the "loser's" highly-anticipated new album.
 And judging from his teasers, I'm very excited.

-Life, Death, Love, and Freedom
+Life, Death, Love, and Freedo

 John Mellencamp